siriobalmelli/xdpacket/README.md

     - is there a library for this

 1. Refine printing:
-    - implement a "print everything unless specified" model
     - implement regex matching of print names

-1. Port over test cases, extinguish `src_old`, `include_old` and `test_old`
-    (previous attempt under naive architecture assumptions).

-1. Sanitizers for debug/testing builds

 1. Produce a canonical AppArmor profile (use `audit` on a full run) and add to repo.

 1. Multithreading:
     - fence API/CLI parser instances from each other with a mutex.

     - modify `process` installation into `iface`, and consumption thereof, to be an atomic pointer swap.

-    -   protect contentious state operations (`fref`) with a mutex
+    - Protect contentious state operations (`fref`) with a mutex.
+      Consider a naive RCU-like behavior rotating a circular buffer of write regions.

     - modify `iface` to be a thread spawn, carefully audit init()/free() paths

     - round-robin pin each new `iface` to one of the available CPUset;
       pin the socket to this interface as well with an `ioctl`.

 1. migrate from AF_PACKET to AF_XDP as soon as it is upstreamed
     - <https://patchwork.ozlabs.org/cover/867937/>